 Implementing a CRM may expose your sensitive data to ever-improving cyber threats.
 Any cyber threats may compromise your competitive advantage and your public image, leading to lower sales and cash flow.

 You can mitigate this challenge by ensuring you choose the right CRM system.
 Conduct extensive research to understand the security architecture of your CRM to ensure your data is safe.
-Some of the security measures include cloud computing, encryption, and more.
+Some of the security measures include implementing cloud computing, encryption, iOS VPN, and more.

 As discussed above, CRM will play a huge role in improving your competitive advantage.
 However, with no proper usage and implementation, you may end up losing your whole investment.
 Conduct extensive research to identify the ideal practices to ensure CRM maximum utilization.